agda/agda/doc/user-manual/language/runtime-irrelevance.lagda.rst

         []     -> z
         x ∷ xs -> foldl (\ n -> f (1 + n)) (f 0 z x) xs

 It is also possible to mark top-level definitions as erased.
 This guarantees that they are only used in erased arguments and can be useful to ensure that code intended only for compile-time evaluation is not executed at run time.
+(One can also use erased things in the bodies of erased definitions.)
 For instance,

 ::